Oct. 11, 2024

 Host

+I love it.
+Yep.
 Wealth is not strictly a financial scenario.
+It involves our whole lives.
+And I love your definition.

-Okay everybody, so if you enjoyed hearing Karen, check out her website ww dot karenfreeland.com.
+Okay everybody, so if you enjoyed hearing Karen, check out her website ww dot karenfreeland.com. and that's Karinfreeland.
+And check out also in the show notes you can check out.
+We'll have a link to her podcast and all of her social media links.

 And if you feel like you really got some value, book a call with her, have a have a chat, and at the very least you get some clarity.
+And at the very most, you may have a long term coaching relationship.
+So Karen, I appreciate your help and your expertise.

 There's a lot of good information here, even for the dudes, and I think we can all benefit from it.
+So until next episode, I wish everybody a blessed week.
+Thanks Karen.

-Karen Freeland
+Karin Freeland

 Thanks for having me.

-David Chuddick
+David Chudyk

 Investment advice offered through parallel financial and SEC registered investment advisor able to conduct advisory business in states where it is registered or exempt or excluded from registration.